Multi-Kernel Correntropy for Robust Learning: MAXIMUM MULTI-KERNEL CORRENTROPY CRITERION

-The equation (18) is not a closed-form solution and it is actually a fixed-point equation because the diagonal matrix $\bm{\Lambda}$ and $\bm{\theta}$ vector on the right-hand side depend on the weight vector $\bm{\beta}$ through ${e_j} = {t_j} - {\bm{h}_j}\bm{\beta} $.
-However, the optimal solution of $\bm{\beta}$ can be obtained via a fixed-point iterative algorithm based on the equation (18), as described in \textbf{Algorithm 1}.
+The equation (18) is not a closed-form solution and it is actually a fixed-point equation because the diagonal matrix $\bm{\Lambda}$ and vector $\bm{\theta}$ on the right-hand side depend on the weight vector $\bm{\beta}$ through ${e_j} = {t_j} - {\bm{h}_j}\bm{\beta} $.
+Thus, the optimal solution of $\bm{\beta}$ can be obtained via a fixed-point iterative algorithm under MMKCC (FP-MMKCC), as described in \textbf{Algorithm 1}.

+The computational complexities of some steps are given in Table I. Then, the computational complexity of the FP-MMKCC algorithm is $\big[2L^2N+8LN+21mN-2N-L^2+O(L^3)\big]T_\text{FP}$, where $T_\text{FP}$ is the fixed-point iteration number.
+Since the fixed-point iteration number $T_\text{FP}$ is relatively small in general, the computational complexity of the FP-MMKCC algorithm is moderate.
+Moreover, a sufficient condition to guarantee the convergence of the FP-MMKCC algorithm can be obtained (See APPENDIX A).